San Antonio police officer fatally shot while writing ticket

 - Thousands circle Green Lake as antidote to Trump VIEW

-The officer, a 20-year veteran of the force, was pronounced dead at a hospital.
+Two other police officers were also shot Sunday night, but it wasn’t clear whether the incidents were targeted attacks.

+An officer with the Gladstone, Missouri, police department near Kansas City was shot, along with a suspect.
+A Sanibel, Florida, officer was shot in the shoulder during a traffic stop Sunday night, and was treated for his injuries and released.

-The shooting came less than five months after a gunman killed five officers in Dallas who were working a protest about the fatal police shootings of black men in Minnesota and Louisiana.
+Sunday’s fatal shooting in San Antonio came less than five months after a gunman killed five officers in Dallas who were working a protest about the fatal police shootings of black men in Minnesota and Louisiana.
 It was the deadliest day for American law enforcement since Sept.
 11, 2001.

 Ten days after the Dallas attack, a man wearing a ski mask and armed with two rifles and a pistol killed three officers near a gas station and convenience store in Baton Rouge, Louisiana.
 And earlier this month, two Des Moines, Iowa-area police officers were fatally shot in separate ambush-style attacks while sitting in their patrol cars.